 Federal Business Taxes: Introduction

 As a small business owner, you'll need to become familiar with federal business taxes.
 While you may not like paying them, they are a requirement and largely dependent on the structure of your business.
-These are taxes imposed upon a business in additional to any state or local obligations.
+These are taxes imposed upon a business in addition to any state or local obligations.

 As noted, the form of the business (i.e. sole proprietorship, partnership, corporation) you operate determines what federal taxes you must pay and how you pay them.
 The following are the four general types of federal taxes related to business: